arendst/Tasmota/tasmota/displaydesc/readme.md

 Display Descriptor files for use with universal display driver.

-4 (3) options to select a display driver
+Options to select a display driver:

 1. file system driven if UFILESYSTEM is in place (preferred option for normal use) to select a display rename the file to "display.ini" and put into flash file system.